Master of Urban and Regional Planning (M.U.R.P.)

 Notification of Acceptance

 Applicants will be notified of their admission status by late-February or early March.
 Notification letters will be sent via email.
-If you are admitted, you will be able to see that you have been recommended for admission by the Urban and Regional Planning Program on the online web application status.
+If you are admitted, you will be able to see that you have been recommended for admission by the Urban and Regional Planning Program on Wolverine Access.
 Any scholarship award decisions made by the Urban and Regional Planning Program will be noted in the letter of admission.
 The next step is for Rackham Graduate School to review, certify, and process the admission recommendation.

 Admitted students are invited to attend Preview Weekend in late March.
 Preview Weekend is an opportunity for admitted students to visit Taubman College, meet with faculty and current students, tour the facilities, the campus, and downtown Ann Arbor, and attend Taubman College events.
 Further details are provided in the admission letter.